Skip to the main content.

 The Articles also stipulate that EIS-eligible shares do not get a preference in regards to dividends.

 Hopefully, that’s cleared a few things up.
 We cover this topic in more detail on our Help site.
-Needless to say, Growth Shares and EIS can coexist when articles are drafted with this in mind.
+Needless to say, growth shares and EIS can coexist when articles are drafted with this in mind.

+To set up a growth share scheme and kick-start your EIS journey, speak to one of our specialists.
 They’ll be happy to answer any specific questions you may have.
-And in the meantime, why not download our free Guide to Growth Shares?
+And in the meantime, why not download our free guide to growth shares?

 Read More